Sonakshi Sinha: Career fluctuations (2015–2022)

+Resurgence in streaming platforms (2023–present)

+Sinha expanded to web in 2023, with Dahaad, where she played a police officer.
+Her portrayal earned her the Filmfare OTT Award for Best Actress Critics – Drama Series.
+WIONs Shomini Sen called her "brilliant" and added that she brings "certain maturity to her character".

+In 2024, she briefly appeared in the science-fiction action film Bade Miyan Chote Miyan alongside Akshay Kumar, Tiger Shroff and Prithviraj Sukumaran.
+It was theatrically released on Eid to negative reviews from critics and was a box office bomb.
+Monika Rawal Kukreja stated that she brings "nothing new to the table".
+Following this, Sinha played the dual characters of courtesan mother and daughter in Sanjay Leela Bhansali's period drama Heeramandi.
+Nandini Ramnath of Scroll.in found her to be "in-form" and added, "Sinha is utterly comfortable with Fareedan’s dastardly scheming; plus, she has the diction to carry off the aphoristic dialogue."
+While, Sukanya Verma noted, "Bhansali gives Sonakshi's Fareedan a lot of heavy lifting to do and the lady does not disappoint."
+Later the year, she appeared alongside Riteish Deshmukh and Saqib Saleem in Kakuda, playing dual characters.

+In 2025, Sinha played the titular role of an author in Nikita Roy, which marked her brother Kussh's directorial debut.
+Vinamra Mathur stated that Sinha is let down by weak script, despite the opportunity to shine in every frame.
+The film failed commercially.

 Personal life

-Sinha started dating her Tevar co-star Arjun Kapoor in 2014.
-They broke up after dating a year.
-She is currently in a relationship with Zaheer Iqbal, who has acted with her in the film Double XL (released in 2022), who confirmed their relationship by a social media post.
+Sinha began dating actor Zaheer Iqbal in 2017.
+They starred together in the film Double XL in 2022.
+Sinha married Iqbal on 23 June 2024 in a civil ceremony under the Special Marriage Act.

 Sinha is a vegan.

-In a recent interview, Sinha stated that she prefers to stay with her parents, Shatrughan Sinha and Poonam Sinha even after buying her own house.
-She was asked if she has any plans to move out of her parent's home, she was quick to add that staying alone is a very tough thing and she does not want to do that.
+In an interview, Sinha stated that she prefers to stay with her parents, Shatrughan Sinha and Poonam Sinha even after buying her own house.
+When asked if she has any plans to move out of her parents' home, she was quick to add that staying alone is a very tough thing and she does not want to do that.
+However, Sinha finally moved out in 2023.

-Off-screen work

-Sinha is a professed animal lover, and she had posed for a PETA campaign advocating the adoption and sterilization of dogs and cats.
-She has starred in a one-minute video PSA, urging everyone to adopt animals and have them sterilised.
-She has been quoted saying: "Breeders, pet stores and people who don't sterilize their animals are responsible for all the animals who end up homeless.
+Sinha is a self-professed animal lover, and she posed for a PETA campaign advocating the adoption and sterilization of dogs and cats.
+She has starred in a one-minute video PSA, urging viewers to adopt animals and have them sterilised.
+She has been quoted as saying: "Breeders, pet stores and people who don't sterilize their animals are responsible for all the animals who end up homeless.
 Every time someone buys a dog or cat from a breeder or pet store, a homeless animal roaming the streets or waiting in an animal shelter loses a chance at a home and a good life."
 In 2022, PETA India named her their 2022 Person of the Year.
 She also promotes breaking the stereotypes of typical body size.